lmc2179/lmc2179.github.io/drafts/fwer.md

 ## What about confidence intervals?

 So far we've talked about simultaneously testing a number of hypotheses by computing a number of P-values.
 You might wonder whether the procedure is any more complicated if we're interested in simultaneous confidence intervals, rather than P-values.
 It turns out that the Bonferroni procedure works without any real change if you're computing confidence intervals - all you need to do is change the significance level of all your intervals to $\frac{\alpha}{m}$.
+Effect size

 $$\mathbb{P} (\bigcup_{i=1}^{m} \mu_i \notin CI_{\frac{\alpha}{m}}(X_i) )$$